colonyos/colonies/docs/Tutorial.md

 +------------------------------------------------------------------+--------------+-------+------+
 ```

-See examples/generate_sub.go and examples/solver_pub.go for an event-driven generator and worker.
+See examples/generate_sub.go and examples/solver_pub.go for an event-driven version of the generator and worker.